ip-repo/learning-java/learning-swing/learning-swing.md

 java main
 ```

-You some can change some settings to get a different program style `DateAndTime.java`:
+You can change some settings to get a different program style `DateAndTime.java`:

 ```Java
 //line 23 and 38 : date and time format for example : "...
 HH:MM ..."